-In 2010, Ross Morrison McGill founded @TeacherToolkit from a simple Twitter account through which he rapidly became the 'most followed teacher on social media in the UK'.
-In 2015, he was nominated as one of the '500 Most Influential People in Britain' by The Sunday...
+Ross Morrison McGill founded @TeacherToolkit in 2010, and today, he is one of the 'most followed educators'on social media in the world.
+In 2015, he was nominated as one of the '500 Most Influential People in Britain' by The Sunday Times as a result of...
 Read more about @TeacherToolkit

 We have just survived January and the cold winter is reaching its height.